Eldhose-147/Neutrino-Oscillations/README.md

 ## IBM Qiskit

-IBM has developed some of the most advanced quantum computers in the world.Moreoverthey have given free cloud access to their quantum computers through Qiskit framework.Qiskit is an open-source software development kit for working with quantum computers at the level of circuits, pulses, and algorithms and running them on prototype quantum devices on IBM Quantum Experience or on simulators on a local computer.
+IBM has developed some of the most advanced quantum computers in the world.
+Moreover they have given free cloud access to their quantum computers through Qiskit framework.
+Qiskit is an open-source software development kit for working with quantum computers at the level of circuits, pulses, and algorithms and running them on prototype quantum devices on IBM Quantum Experience or on simulators on a local computer.
 The primary version of Qiskit uses Python programming language and is well supported on the Jupyter Notebook environment.

 ### QasmSimulator

+__Code: Qasm_sim.ipynb__

-The QasmSimulator backend is designed to mimic an actual IBM quantum computer.The quantum measurements in a real IBM quantum computer has a lot of noise in the result.
+The QasmSimulator backend is designed to mimic an actual IBM quantum computer.
+The quantum measurements in a real IBM quantum computer has a lot of noise in the result.
 But the QasmSimulator can simulate quantum circuits both ideally and subject to noise modeling.
 The circuit was run in the QasmSimulator to verify the circuit and compare it with the numerical simulations.
 The code "Qasm_sim.ipynb" gives the simulations in QasmSimulator.

 The following results were obtained.

 ![Alt text](Images/Electron_vacuum_QASM.jpg)
 ![Alt text](Images/Muon_vacuum_QASM.jpg)
 ![Alt text](Images/Tau_vacuum_QASM.jpg)